taywil612/TaylorPortfolio/README.md

 - Practical Computer Security
   - **Project Associated**
-     - SSL Vulnerabilities Lab: conduct experiments to unearth flawed apps set up proxies to monitor HTTPS packages, identify sensitive information within data packages, and ultimately distinguish flawed or malicious applications.
+     - SSL Vulnerabilities Lab: Conduct experiments to unearth flawed apps set up proxies to monitor HTTPS packages, identify sensitive information within data packages, and ultimately distinguish flawed or malicious applications.

+- Mobile App Design
+  - **Project Associated**
+     - DiceGame: A simple two player game to help children practice arithmetic.There will also be a die (singular of dice) image that will determine what type of problem the players have to solve.

 **Other Courses I have taken/Currently taking**